Rethinking RoPE: A Mathematical Blueprint for N-dimensional Positional Embedding

-\subsubsection{Discussion of standard 2D RoPE}
+This construction lies in \(\mathrm{SO}(4)\) and satisfies Conditions~1–3.
+Similar to the 1D case, Condition~4 is satisfied by choosing frequencies such that the periods of \(B_1\) and \(B_2\) cover the full token range along each spatial dimension, ensuring injectivity in practice.

-It is important to note that the standard 2D RoPE formulation presented in Eq.~\eqref{eq:stanrd 2d rope} is only a particular solution that satisfies the relativity condition (Eq.~\eqref{eq:2D conditions}) and the reversibility condition (Eq.~\eqref{eq:nd reversibility}).
-Specifically, it corresponds to the special case where the transformation matrix \(Q\) in Eq.~\eqref{eq:B1 and B2 decomposition} is the identity matrix, and each spatial dimension is encoded through independent rotations on orthogonal planes.
-A key benefit of this design lies in its computational efficiency.
-Since each spatial dimension is decoupled, the rotation for each can be computed using Euler’s formula over complex numbers, thus avoiding explicit trigonometric or matrix exponential operations.
+\subsection{Discussion of Standard 2D RoPE}

-However, this separation also introduces a limitation: it fails to capture interactions between dimensions, and therefore cannot represent information in diagonal directions.
-In other words, the encoding for each spatial axis is fully independent, leading to a loss of potential relational structure.
-To address this, \citet{naver-rope} proposed a formulation that uses \textit{mixed} frequencies by jointly encoding spatial dimensions through learnable rotation parameters.
-The rotation is applied along the diagonal direction by combining the coordinates \(x_i^{(1)} + x_i^{(2)}\), leading to the following expression:
+It is important to note that the standard 2D RoPE formulation in Eq.~\eqref{eq:standard 2d rope} is a special case that satisfies the conditions of Theorem~\ref{thm:constraints}, where each spatial dimension is encoded by independent rotations on orthogonal planes.
+One key advantage of this design is its computational efficiency: each rotation can be computed using Euler’s formula in the complex domain, avoiding explicit trigonometric or matrix exponential operations (see Appendix A.5).